 This course is designed to introduce students to the basic techniques and methodology for teaching dance to children, ages 2-5.
 Using the standards established by the State of Connecticut and the National Dance Education Organization, appropriate content for dance classes will be examined.
 We will view the dance class from a developmental perspective, identifying appropriate movement activities and strategies for teaching.

+DAN*H131 Contemporary African Dance 1 credit

+This course is an introductory course to African dance.
+Students will learn the fundamentals of African dance through basic movement vocabulary and selected traditional dances.
+This course may include videos, lectures, readings, and discussions to give students a context for learning African dance.
+Additional instruction may include Afro-Caribbean techniques and dances, as well as other African Diaspora techniques and dances.

 DAN*H140 Pilates/Wellness

 (also listed as HPE*H140) 1 credit